yiisoft/docs/guide/en/tutorial/performance-tuning.md

 ab -n 1000 -c 10 -t 10
 ```

-Also debug mode was disabled.
+Also, a debug mode was disabled.
 And an optimized autoloader of the [Composer](https://getcomposer.org) was used
-and development dependencies were not used:
+and development dependencies weren't used:

 ```shell
 composer install --optimize-autoloader --no-dev